Nagzlos123/Water_simulation/README.md

 # Water_simulation
-Water surface simulation with polygons, wave simulation surface using C++ ans OpenGL.
+Water surface simulation with polygons, wave simulation of the surface using C++ ans OpenGL.

 Librarys and tools used in application:
 - GLM